kohkaixun/tp/docs/UserGuide.md

 Do refer to [Features](#features) below for a comprehensive list of supported features and their associated details.

 <div style="page-break-after: always;"></div>

 <br/>

 ## **Exploring the Graphical User Interface**
+Figure 2 provides a visual representation of the different parts of InternBuddy's GUI,  while Figure 3 explains what each part is used for.

 ![Graphical User Interface](images/gui-markup.png)
 <p style="text-align: center;">Figure 2: Different parts of InternBuddy's GUI</p>